Drew Weissman: Recognition

 For their mRNA-related work, Weissman and Karikó were awarded the 2023 Nobel Prize in Physiology or Medicine, the 2020 Rosenstiel Award, the Louisa Gross Horwitz Prize, the Albany Medical Center Prize, the Lasker-DeBakey Clinical Medical Research Award, and the BBVA Foundation Frontiers of Knowledge Award (also with Robert S. Langer).

 Weissman obtained an honorary degree by the Drexel University College of Medicine.
 In 2021, he was awarded the Princess of Asturias Award in the category for Scientific Research.
 For 2022 he was awarded the Breakthrough Prize in Life Sciences, the Jessie Stevenson Kovalenko Medal of the NAS jointly with Katalin Karikó and also the Japan Prize Also in 2022 he received the Robert Koch Prize and the Tang Prize in Biopharmaceutical Science, the Golden Plate Award of the American Academy of Achievement, and was elected to the National Academy of Medicine and American Academy of Arts and Sciences.
+Furthermore in 2022, Weissman and Karikó were awarded the Novo Nordisk Prize.
 In 2023 he received the Harvey Prize of the Technion in Israel (awarded for the year 2021).

-In 2022, Weissman and Karikó were awarded the Novo Nordisk Prize.
+In the same year, Weissman was awarded an honorary Doctor of Science (D.Sc.) degree from Boston University.

 According to a report in The Washington Post, Weissman gets fan mail from people all over the world, thanking him for his work that made the COVID-19 vaccine possible — one said "You've made hugs and closeness possible again" — and asking him for a picture or his autograph.

 His name was included with Kariko in Time 2024 list of influential people in health.